numsim-group/klimakoffer/milestone3/milestone3_averages.md

 \tilde A_{\text{pole}} = 2 \pi R_E^2 (1-\cos \lat) = 2 \pi R_E^2 \left(1-\cos \left(\frac{\Delta \lat}{2}\right)\right).
 $$

-As we will use the area calculation only in to compute area averages of quantities on the surface of the spghere, we will directly normalize this value with the surface area of the Earth (spehere), i.e.
+As we will use the area calculation only to compute area averages of quantities on the surface of the spghere, we will directly normalize this value with the surface area of the Earth (spehere), i.e.
 $$\label{eq:cap}
 A_{\text{pole}} = \frac{1}{4\pi R_E^2} \tilde A_{\text{pole}} = \frac{1}{2} \left(1-\cos \left(\frac{\Delta \lat}{2}\right)\right).
 $$

 ### Interior nodes

-For the interior nodes, we consider a spherical segment between the two angles $\lat_j - \Delta \lat/2$ and $\lat_j + \Delta \lat/2$.
+For the interior nodes, we consider a spherical segment between the two angles $(\lat_j - \Delta \lat/2)$ and $(\lat_j + \Delta \lat/2)$.
 We can use \eqref{eq:cap} to compute the difference between two spherical caps and obtain
 \begin{align}
 A_{\text{int}} &= \frac{1}{2} \left(\cos \left(\lat_j - \frac{\Delta \lat}{2}\right) - \cos \left(\lat_j + \frac{\Delta \lat}{2}\right)\right)